 • Best time to visit: Early morning or weekday afternoons to avoid crowds.

 Hunua Falls is a scenic 30-metre-high waterfall to the south of Auckland.
 You can find it in the Hunua Ranges Regional Park.
 If you want to go even further south, you could check out some of the best swimming spots near Hamilton.
+It offers a dramatic setting with a large plunge pool.
+You'll see both swimmers and photographers enjoying their time here.

+The pool at Hunua Falls is deep and cool, even during the summer, and there are picnic tables around the falls.
+Just remember that Hunua Falls can be deep in places with rocks hiding beneath the surface.
 Once you're done swimming, you can also enjoy the various hiking trails, with different trails and hikes depending on how far you'd like to go.

 • Distance from Auckland: 55 km (about 50 minutes by car).